ChE99/projects/README.md

-# Data science projects in Python
+# Automation scripts and data analytics/science projects in Python